CCR question 3

 How did your production skills develop throughout this project?

-Explain how your skills grew from beginner to intermediate: I started out not knowing what to do when originally making the first go round project of the original static doors.
-Since then, I latched onto my idea and wanted to expand on the world building for this movie that's normally seen throughout movies.
+Explain how your skills grew from beginner to intermediate: I started out not knowing what to do when originally making the first round project of the original static doors.
+Since then, I latched onto my idea and wanted to expand on the world-building for this movie that's normally seen throughout movies.

-Share the process of research and planning: I was inspired by films like IT and WEAPONS to create this idea of horror, the one where it's a mystery for what's going on throughout a small local place.
-But since the project has to be shorter than a regular movie, the scale needed to be shrunk down for the story for it to be a good film.
-So the story had to follow a one person mystery to figure out what's going on with this noise that starts out from the tv, but continues on through these doors that aren't normal.
-So that's where the story begins sorta inspired by the backrooms.
+Share the process of research and planning: I was inspired by films like IT and WEAPONS to create this idea of horror.
+I wanted to create a film where big things were happening in a small town.
+Since the project has to be shorter than a regular movie, the scale needed to be shrunk down in the story so all criteria could be met.
+The story had to follow a one-person mystery to figure out what's going on with this noise that starts out from the TV but continues on through doors that aren't normal.
+That's where the story begins, sort of inspired by the backrooms.

-Share the process of team collaboration and idea generating: The collaboration came from my cast with them giving me some advice on how the scene should play out or even where to film for certain parts of the story.
+Share the process of team collaboration and idea generation: The collaboration came from my cast, with them giving me some advice on how the scene should play out or even where to film for certain locations within the story.

-Explain the whole process, from planning to production to post production: The planning wasn't easy, for coming up with ideas meant that I had to be inspired by preexisting media and had to come up with an original idea while still feeling familiar to the genre that I wanted to explore in.
-Then when production came around, it was a little tricky to get the creative film idea that I wanted to have from the limitations being brought by the guideline requirements for this project and had to balance re-shoots with post production while I would be in the middle of editing the film itself.
+Explain the whole process, from planning to production to postproduction: The planning wasn't easy, for coming up with ideas meant that I had to be inspired by preexisting media and had to come up with an original idea while still feeling familiar with the genre that I wanted to explore.
+Then when production came around, it was a little tricky to get the creative film idea that I wanted to have from the limitations being brought by the guideline requirements for this project, and I had to balance reshoots with postproduction while I would be in the middle of editing the film itself.

-Explain how you faced problems and technical limitations and how did you fix them: I faced problems of storage usage on the camera I used to record and it was also just learning on how to use the camera properly.
-Meanwhile I also needed to do reshots so that way the movie could make more sense, so it was just a matter on planning that out.
+Explain how you faced problems and technical limitations and how you fixed them: I faced storage limitations on the camera I used to record.
+I had to clear up old videos on my camera to make room for my project footage.
+I also had to do reshoots for multiple scenes so the movie could make more sense.
+The hardest part of that was just scheduling time to film with my actors.

-Explain how you learned different rules of composition: I learned how to incorporate the different rules of composition like rule of thirds into the film, when filming some of the scenes needed for this project.
+Explain how you learned different rules of composition: I learned how to incorporate the different rules of composition, like the rule of thirds, into the film when filming some of the scenes.

-Explain how you learned basics of the camera and its manual settings (shutter speed, ISO, white balance, color temperature, focus points, frame rates, etc.): I learned everything on the go of filming and it really helped, for it made it all apart of the natural creative process needed for working on a project like this one.
+Explain how you learned the basics of the camera and its manual settings (shutter speed, ISO, white balance, color temperature, focus points, frame rates, etc.): I learned everything on the go while filming, and it really helped.
+It made it all a part of the natural creative process needed for working on a project like this one.

-Explain how you learned to use different types of lighting and shadows in your production: I used natural lighting and artificial lighting to help me capture a scene to make it visible of what time it is for the part of the film when its taken place
+Explain how you learned to use different types of lighting and shadows in your production: I used natural lighting and artificial lighting to help me capture a scene to make it visible what time of day or night it was taking place in.

 Explain how you learned to manage the hectic process of post-production: By using time wisely, it helped me with dealing with the editing and the process of putting the movie together in its proper order.